KME/draft-moriarty-rats-posture-assessment-old/draft-moriarty-rats-posture-assessment.md

 In some cases, it may be difficult to attest to configuration settings for the initial or subsequent attestation and verification processes.
 The use of an expected hash value for configuration settings can be used to compare the attested configuration set.
-In this case, the creator of the attestation verification measurements would define a set of values for which a message digest would be created and then signed by the attestor.
+In this case, the creator of the attestation verification measurements would define a set of values for which a message digest would be created and then signed by the Attester.
 The expected measurements would include the expected hash value for comparison.
 The configuration set could be the full attestation set to a Benchmark or a defined subset.
 These configuration sets can be registered for general use to reduce the need to replicate the policy and measurement assessments by others aiming to assure at the same level for a benchmark or hardening guide.